 The final stage can vary depending on your circumstances.
 With timely intervention and support, you can enter a recovery phase where you work towards healing, establishing healthier coping mechanisms, and gradually regaining your energy and enthusiasm.

 However, without proper intervention, you may experience complete burnout, requiring an extended period of time to recover and necessitating significant changes in your work or lifestyle to restore your well-being.

 7 Steps To Avoid Burnout As A Freelancer

 1. Make Time For Socializing

 Freelancing can be lonely, and isolation comes with a lot more than just productivity issues.
 So, it’s very important to make an effort to try and make time for hanging out with others in order to avoid burnout as a freelancer.
 Spend some quality time with your friends and family.

 If office interaction is what you’re craving, why not try out some coworking spaces near you?
 Places like these are always filled with like-minded freelancers who are often more than willing to share great ideas and brainstorm.

-Don’t feel guilty about taking time off, as you need it more than you realise.
+Freelancers tend to take less time off than employees.
+But you shouldn’t feel guilty about taking time off, as you need it more than you realize.
 Yes, freelancing is supposed you give you more freedom.
 But sometimes you end up working more than you did in your previous job.
 Take a day or two off every week and focus on life outside of work.